Liolaemus fitzgeraldi

-Liolaemus fitzgeraldi, also known commonly as Fitzgerald's tree iguana and la lagartija de Aconcagua (in Spanish), is a species of lizard in the family Liolaemidae.
-The species is native to southwestern South America.
+Liolaemus fitzgeraldi, commonly known as Fitzgerald's tree iguana and la lagartija de Aconcagua (in Spanish), is a species of lizard in the family Liolaemidae.
+It is native to southwestern South America.

 Etymology

 The specific name, fitzgeraldi, is in honor of mountaineer Edward Arthur FitzGerald.

 Geographic range

 L. fitzgeraldi is found in the Andes in Argentina (Mendoza Province, San Juan Province) and Chile (Coquimbo Region, Valparaíso Region.

 Habitat

 The preferred natural habitats of L. fitzgeraldi are shrubland and grassland, at altitudes of 2,700–4,500 m.